 Next: Kim tries to keep her life normal whenever possible.

-… but she tries to be an average 17-year-old when she can
+… but she tries to be an average 18-year-old when she can

-If you read any of Kim’s tweets throughout the Olympics, you can easily tell that she’s still a 17-year-old at heart.
+If you read any of Kim’s tweets throughout the Olympics, it was easy to tell that she’s still young at heart.
 She admits to People that she did have to grow up pretty quickly but enjoys the time at home when she can.
 Kim said that she and her mother always go shopping together, and she’s extremely close to her sisters.
 She also spends a lot of time at the local park.
 She said living in a city helps keep her life grounded when she’s not snowboarding.

 Next: She’s dealt with some things the same way most 17-year-olds have.